-differential interest in this LEA.
-Alternatively, Panel B lists every MPD-served city among the top-20 most populous cities in LAC and reveals that information-seeking within these cities about their own MPD maxes out on the Google Trends scale (range: 0-100) but is near zero for other cities in LAC.
-Put simply, residents that live in a particular MPD-served city (e.g., Burbank) maximally search for their own MPD (e.g., Burbank Police Department), but residents who live outside that particular MPD-served city (e.g., Glendale, Los Angeles, Pasadena) do not search for that MPD.
+MPD-served cities.
+Put simply, internet users in communities under LASD jurisdiction seek out information about the LASD much more than users in communities not served by the LASD.
+This difference in information-seeking implies that residents under the jurisdiction of the LASD are aware of this fact as evinced by their differential interest in this LEA.
+Alternatively, Panel B lists every MPD-served city among the top-20 most populous LAC cities and reveals that information-seeking within these cities about their own MPD maxes out on the Google Trends scale (range: 0-100) but is near zero for other LAC cities.
+Put simply, residents living in a particular MPD-served city (e.g., Burbank) maximally search for their own MPD (e.g., Burbank PD), but residents living outside that particular MPD-served city (e.g., Glendale, Los Angeles, Pasadena) do not search for that MPD.
 These stark differences in search volumes imply awareness of one's respective MPD among LAC residents residing in cities with a MPD.

-The feasibility of the service-protection hypothesis is further buttressed by key characteristics of Measure J and the election environment in LAC.
-First, central features of Measure J fit the American public's understanding of the moniker "defund the police."
-A survey conducted in 2020 found that 70% of Americans perceived the protest slogan "defund the police" to mean "redirect some police department funding to other social services" as opposed to "eliminating police departments completely."
-17 Evidence that voters in LAC perceived Measure J as a DTP initiative comes from internet search activity in the LA metro area in the weeks before and after the 2020 Election.
-Time-stamped and geocoded data from Google Trends reveal that internet searches for "defund the police" by users in the LA metro area spiked leading up to and following the election.
-Moreover, search interest in "defund the police" was larger in the LA metro than non-LA metro areas throughout California (Figure B7, Table B1), suggesting interest in DTP in the LA metro area was not due to a generalized trend related to the 2020 election but rather the placement of Measure J on the ballot.
+The service-protection hypothesis is further buttressed by key aspects of Measure J and the LAC election environment.
+Measure J aligns with the public's understanding of "defund the police."
+A 2020 survey found that 70% of Americans perceived "defund the police" to mean "redirect some police department funding to other social services" as opposed to "eliminating police departments completely."
+Evidence that voters in LAC perceived Measure J as a DTP initiative comes from internet search activity in the LA metro area in the weeks before and after the 2020 Election.
+Google Trends data reveal that internet searches for "defund the police" by users in the LA metro area spiked leading up to and following the election.
+Moreover, search interest in "defund the police" was larger in the LA metro than non-LA metro areas throughout California (Figure C7, Table C2), suggesting DTP interest in the LA metro area was not due to a generalized trend related to the 2020 election but rather the placement of Measure J on the county ballot.

-Second, various sources of information available to voters conveyed that Measure J was a defunding initiative; moreover, these sources of information made it clear that the measure would only affect the LASD compared to the 46 MPDs operating within LAC.
-18 First and foremost: all voters in LAC were sent sample ballots and voter information guides that provided ballot wording and arguments in favor and against each measure (see Appendix A).
+Second, various information sources available to voters conveyed that Measure J was a defunding initiative; moreover, these information sources made it clear the measure would only affect the LASD compared to the 46 MPDs operating within LAC.19 First and foremost: all voters in LAC were sent sample ballots and voter information guides that provided ballot wording and arguments in favor and against each measure (see Appendix B).
 These materials explicitly told voters that the funds set aside from Measure J could not be used for the LASD, and no other LEA was singled out in these materials.
 While Measure J did not propose a direct cut to the LASD budget, various sources of information made it clear to voters that the measure could reduce the flow of funds available to the LASD.
-Chief among these, the official arguments appearing against Measure J on the sample ballot and voter information guide told voters that the measure "permanently takes \$500,000,000 in funding away" from "911 operators" and "public safety officers" (see Figures ?? and A5).
+Chiefly, the official arguments appearing against Measure J on the sample ballot and voter information guide told voters that the measure "permanently takes \$500,000,000 in funding away" from "911 operators" and "public safety officers" (see Figure B5).